JUN-HUA-LEE/Arduino-TrafficLight-SP/README.md

 # Preemptive Traffic Light Mini-Project

 ## Overview
 This project aims to develop a mobile application to facilitate faster emergency response times by preemptively changing traffic lights to green for approaching ambulances.

-## Solution
 The mobile app allows ambulances to control traffic lights, ensuring they turn green faster or stay green longer, thereby creating a clear path and reducing response times.

 ![Concept Image](./concept.png)